I Want to Hold Your Hand: Reception and legacy

 The song was greeted by raving fans on both sides of the Atlantic but was dismissed by some critics as nothing more than another fad song that would not hold up to the test of time.
 Cynthia Lowery of the Associated Press expressed her exasperation with Beatlemania by saying of the Beatles: "Heaven knows we've heard them enough.
-It has been impossible to get a radio weather bulletin or time signal without running into 'I Want to Hold Your Hand'."
+Getting a radio weather bulletin or time signal has been impossible without running into 'I Want to Hold Your Hand'."
 Esquire's music critic David Newman wrote, "Terrible awful. ...It's the bunk.
 The Beatles are indistinguishable from a hundred other similar loud and twanging rock-and-roll groups.
 They aren't talented singers (as Elvis was), they aren't fun (as Elvis was), they aren't anything."
-In its contemporary review of the US single, Cash Box described it as "an infectious twist -like thumper that could spread like wildfire here."
+In its contemporary review of the US single, Cash Box described it as "an infectious twist-like thumper that could spread like wildfire here."

-In his book Revolution in the Head, Ian MacDonald wrote that the song "electrified American pop", adding: "every American artist, black or white, asked about 'I Want to Hold Your Hand' has said much the same: it altered everything, ushering in a new era and changing their lives."
+In his book Revolution in the Head, Ian MacDonald wrote that the song "electrified American pop", adding: "Every American artist, black or white, asked about 'I Want to Hold Your Hand' has said much the same: it altered everything, ushering in a new era and changing their lives."
 Bob Dylan said: "They were doing things nobody was doing.
 Their chords were outrageous, just outrageous, and their harmonies made it all valid."
-For a time Dylan thought the Beatles were singing "I get high" instead of "I can't hide".
-He was surprised when he met them and found out that none of them had actually smoked marijuana.
+For a time, Dylan thought the Beatles were singing "I get high" instead of "I can't hide".
+He was surprised when he met them and found out that none of them actually smoked marijuana.
 The Beach Boys' Brian Wilson recalled his initial reaction to the song: "I flipped.
 It was like a shock went through my system ...
 I immediately knew that everything had changed"; he said that he and Mike Love had a meeting to discuss the challenge presented by the Beatles, as "For a while there, we felt really threatened."
 In another interview, Wilson said the song "wasn't even that great a record, but they [female Beatles fans] just screamed at it ...
 It got us off our asses in the studio ... we said 'look, don't worry about the Beatles, we'll cut our own stuff.'"